Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 “You know what people with no debt can do?
 Anything they want!”
 Dave Ramsey.

-There are fun and freedom here.
-It’s where you can spend the rest of your life and live happily ever after.
-Building wealth and giving to others.
+There is fun and freedom here.
+It’s where you can spend the rest of your life and live happily ever after—building wealth and giving to others.
+Enjoying financial stability and giving as much money as you want to causes you believe in.

 Generosity and gratitude for what you have will give you the positivity to feel good about how far you’ve come.
 Be proud of yourself.
 It’s a HUGE accomplishment.
 The last one of Dave Ramsey’s 7 baby steps is the best.